pudly/schmopera-hugo/content/articles/dont-miss-in-the-alps-with-the-aurora-orchestra.md

 ---
-title: "Don't miss: In the Alps with the Aurora Orchestra"
+title: "Don&#039;t miss: In the Alps with the Aurora Orchestra"
 ---

 ### From a singer's point of view, what can you say about the advantages and challenges of performing music from memory, as the Aurora Orchestra has made it a point to do in recent seasons?